-In 1543, the Chełm had 71 craftsmen, of whom 25 were Jewish.
-A yeshiva, in which, for example, Symeon Auerbach and Salomon Zalman were teachers, operated in the city in the middle of the 16th century.
-At that time Reb Juda Aron (rabbi of Lublin, Chełm and Bełżec) called the "doctor of Jewish law”, was famous in Chełm.
-He was nominated by King Zygmunt Stary (Sigismund the Old) as a tax-collector in the entire Chełm's land.
-He had a son – Elijah Baal Szem – a famous cabalist and an ancestor of a family of rabbis that was famous in Europe - Aszkenazy.
+In 1543, there were 71 craftsmen in Chełm, of whom 25 were Jewish.
+A yeshiva in which Symeon Auerbach and Salomon Zalman were teachers, operated in the town in the mid-16th century.
+At that time Rabbi Judah Aron (rabbi of Lublin, Chełm and Bełżec), referred to as "doctor of the Jewish law”, was famous in Chełm.
+He was nominated by the King Zygmunt Stary (Sigismund the Old) as a tax-collector of the entire Chełm's land.
+He had a son – Elijah Baal Szem – a famous cabalist and an ancestor of the Aszkenazy family of rabbis that was famous in Europe..

-In 1550, 371 Jews lived in the city.
+In 1550, 371 Jews lived in the town.
 Three years later a Jew called Joszko was the lease-holder of the duties in Chełm and Hrubieszów.
-In 1556, King Zygmunt August issued a privilege, which took care of the Jewish population.
+In 1556, King Zygmunt August issued a privilege which protected the Jewish population.

 In the first half of the 16th century the community of Chełm became one of the biggest and most significant in this region.
-The facts like the issuance in 1557 by King Zygmunt Stary of a decree prohibiting the Jews of Kraków, Poznań, Lublin, Lwów and Chełm from involving in the affairs of smaller kehillot may be a sign of the community's strong position and its striving for dominance over smaller centres..
+The decree issued by King Zygmunt Stary prohibiting the Jews of Kraków, Poznań, Lublin, Lwów and Chełm from involving in the affairs of smaller kehillot is a sign of the community's strong position and its striving for dominance over smaller centres..

-Between 1606 and 1615 Samuel Eliezer ben Juda Edels was the rabbi.
-In 1629, the city had 2,600 inhabitants with about 800 Jews (30.7%).
+Between 1606 and 1615 Samuel Eliezer ben Juda Edels was the rabbi in Chełm.
+In 1629, the town totalled 2,600 inhabitants with about 800 Jews (30.7%).
 Some of the Jews living in Chełm worked in agriculture, while rich Jewish merchants played an important role in the international leather, wool and flour trade.
 Many of the preserved archival materials prove the strong economic connections between the Jewish and Catholic inhabitants of Chełm, although also some serious conflicts took place here, like the ones in 1580 and 1582, when Jews and the synagogue were attacked.
-The prosperous time of the community's development was interrupted by the Cossack invasion, which wa
+The prosperous time of the community's development was interrupted b

 Durch den Kauf eines symbolischen Ziegelsteins können sie zur Erweiterung der Information zu einer Stadt beitragen, eine fotografische Dokumentation ermöglichen oder auf andere Art und Weise helfen.
 Sie erhalten eine Spendenbescheinigung.